d-gebert/pingpong/README.md

 The 'ping pong signature', i.e. a disproportionate rate of 10 nucleotide long 5' overlaps of sense and antisense sequences, is a key characteristic of piRNAs, which is due to their specific secondary biogenesis mechanism.
-This freature can be analyzed and visualized as shown below with *pingpong*.
+This feature can be analyzed and visualized as shown below with *pingpong*.

 ```